 Johannes Trimmel, Programme Director for Disability Inclusive Development said: “Despite some progress in recent years, people with disabilities are being left behind in global development programmes and services.
 As we look towards the Global Disability Summit in Berlin in April 2025, we must urgently turn attention towards people with disabilities – who make up 16% of the world’s population and continue to be more likely to live in poverty and face barriers to education, health care, and employment.”

-Thanks to support from funders such as UK aid and USAID, and the work of NGOs, research partners, organisations of people with disabilities (OPDs) and country governments, since 2018 Inclusive Futures has collectively transformed the lives of more than three million people.
+Thanks to support from funders such as UK aid, and the work of NGOs, research partners, organisations of people with disabilities (OPDs) and country governments, since 2018 Inclusive Futures has collectively transformed the lives of more than three million people.
 The programme has also reached nearly 14 million people without disabilities and given them training and awareness about inclusion, so they can become allies in challenging stigma and building a more disability inclusive world for everyone.

 The Global Disability Summit will take place in Berlin on 2-3 April 2025 and is hosted by the International Disability Alliance, the government of Germany and the government of Jordan.